satspatel/pip/Revision.md

 - understand the information relevant to the decision (in a form suitable for them)
 - retain that information for the time required to make the decision
 - use that information as part of the process of making the decision
-  - or communicate their decision
+- communicate their decision (non-verbal including blinking ok)

 ## In BNF